timescale/docs/timescaledb/how-to-guides/time-buckets/about-time-buckets.md

 by counting in two-week increments from January 3, 2000.

 #### Choice of origin
-In TimescaleDB 1.0 and above, the default origin for `time_bucket` is January 3, 2000.
+The default origin for `time_bucket`, for intervals shorter than a month, is January 3, 2000.
 That date is a Monday, which allows week-based buckets to begin on Monday by default.
 This behavior is compliant with the ISO standard for Monday as the start of a week.

-In prior versions, the default origin was January 1, 2000. `time_bucket_ng` also uses January 1, 2000.
-That date is more natural for counting months and years.
+For intervals greater than a month, and for all buckets using `time_bucket_ng`, the default origin is January 1, 2000. `time_bucket_ng` also uses January 1, 2000.
+This allows your monthly and yearly buckets to start on the first date of the calendar year or month.

 If you prefer another origin, you can set it yourself using the [`origin` parameter][origin].
 For example, to start weeks on Sunday, set the origin to